SenZmaKi/Senpwai/README.md

 - GUI and [CLI](docs/senpcli-guide.md).

 ## CLI

-[Senpcli](docs/senpcli-guide.md) is the CLI alternative for Senpwai.
+[Senpcli](docs/senpcli-guide.md) is a minimalist and lightweight CLI alternative for Senpwai.
+Senpwai is already efficient and lightweight, Senpcli basically strips off the GUI while maintaining most of the basic functionality.

 ## Building from Source